This is the 8th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

-I’m trimming off the ends of the flower wires because I don’t want them to cover the end of the main stem
+I’m trimming off the ends of the flower wires because I don’t want them to cover the main stem’s end.

 Next, I’m bending the wire, where I have added the flowers to form a circle.
 Refer to Video at 14:44

 If you remember, I made a loop on the end of the main stem before adding flowers, so now I want to make a hook on the other end, and I’ll finish adding the flowers once I’ve made the ring.
 Refer to Video at 15:22

 I’ve made the hook and put the loop onto it, and now I am adding some more flowers, so I can’t see the hook and the loop.

 Once I’ve formed the ring, it’s a bit fiddly adding more leaves, but I want to cover the hook and loop, and as I add each flower and taping it, I’m cutting off any surplus wire as I go.

 Now I’ve finished adding the leaves to cover the hook and loop, with my tweezers, I’m arranging the flowers around the ring.
 Refer to Video at 17:53